-- All staff who have contact with children and families will have supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - All DSLs are able to access external supervision and support at least six times a year. - All staff are able to access support through their line manager, EMAT Central Team and the Employee Assist Programme.
+- All staff who have contact with children and families will be offered opportunities for regular supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - All DSLs are able to access external supervision and support at least six times a year. - All staff are able to access support through their line manager, EMAT Central Team and the Employee Assist Programme.